Why on Earth is mighty Manchester United having to play in front of 9,000 people…

 First of all, the FA is the Football Association, the sport’s governing body in England.
 Note that the word Association is where the word soccer originates from.

 The FA Cup is simply a tournament for pretty much every soccer team in England.
-And I don’t just mean the 92 fully professional clubs, though that’s a lot.
-I’m talking more than 700 clubs, right on down to the local police union hall, or pretty much anywhere 11 blokes gather with a ball.
-The Cup, which runs from August to May, is a non-seeded, no-bracket tournament that sorts through all of these clubs in a fully democratic way, then crowns the champion on the closest thing England has to our Super Sunday.
+And we don’t just mean the 92 fully professional clubs, though that’s a lot.
+We’re talking more than 700 clubs, right on down to the local police union hall, or pretty much anywhere 11 blokes gather with a ball.
+The Cup, which runs from August to May, is a non-seeded, no-bracket tournament that sorts through all of these clubs in a fully democratic way, then crowns the champion on the closest thing England has to our Super Bowl Sunday.